nono6493/overlays/README.md

 	* Airwolf (Kyugo) - Based on the original cabinet bezel.
 	* Alien Storm (Sega) - Based on the original cabinet bezel.
 	* Alien Syndrome (Sega) - Based on the original cabinet bezel.
+	* Alpha Mission (SNK) - Based on the original marquee, original overlay by AlexDC22.
 	* American Speedway (Enerdyne Technologies Inc.) - Based on the original cabinet bezel.
 	* Anteater (Tago) - Original includin elements from the cabinet marquee.
 	* Armored Car (Stern Electronic) - Based on the original cabinet bezel.